chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 With those facts in mind, we can come up with a list of percentages regarding different inputs:

+	How many ways to input burst (including overlapping inputs for RC and IK Activate)?
+	Answer: 135 different ways to burst.
+135/288 = 46.875%

 Ok, math time is over.
 See you next time.